coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 #### Explanation

 1. In the above program, I have created an `arrayList` object with a type one constructor.
-So default initial capacity of arrayList is 10.
+So the default initial capacity of arrayList is 10.
 2. I have added 5 string objects using the `add()` method one by one.
 3. I have printed the `arrayList` object using a sysout statement.
 Here we can observe that all the strings are in the same order that they are inserted in the code.
 So we can say that the `ArrayList` maintains the insertion order.

-### 2. ArrayList allow the duplicate elements.
+### 2. ArrayList allows the duplicate elements.

-I have given a simple java program below that shows, ArrayList allow the duplicate elements.
+I have given a simple Java program below that shows, that ArrayList allows duplicate elements.

 ```java
 import java.util.ArrayList;